-Now you know everything about the customization of menus, toolbars and the keyboard, so you can click the Close button at the bottom of the Customize dialog box to exit the customization mode.
+Now you know everything about the customization of menus, toolbars and the keyboard, so you can click on the Close button at the bottom of the Customize dialog box to exit the customization mode.

-■ Important note: in the following manual we will describe all commands, buttons and keyboard shortcuts as they come with TypeTool, without any customizations.
-If you changed the interface but want to follow the manual, reset all changes with the Reset All button in the Customize dialog box.
+Important note: in the following manual we will describe all commands, buttons and keyboard shortcuts as they come with TypeTool, without any customizations.
+If you changed the interface but want to follow the manual, reset all changes with the Reset buttons on the Toolbars, Keyboard and Menu pages of the Customize dialog box.